ThijnK/discord-bot-template-ts/README.md

 - [Deno](https://deno.com/) (v2.0 or higher)

+If you are unaware, Deno is an alternative to Node.js, and is used in this template to run the bot.
+If you want to know more about Deno and how it compares to Node.js, you can read the [Deno documentation](https://deno.land/manual).

 You will need a Discord bot token, which you can get by creating a new application in the [Discord developer portal](https://discord.com/developers/applications) by following the steps outlined in the [Discord developer documentation](https://discord.com/developers/docs/getting-started).

 ## Getting started